Mick O'Brien (musician): Life

 Born in Dublin, Ireland, Mick began his musical education on the uilleann pipes in the renowned Thomas Street Pipers Club in Dublin.
 His father Dinny O'Brien, a traditional "box" player, was also a constant source of tunes and inspiration.
+He also played for a time with Riverdance.

 Mick recorded his first LP with his family when he was 13 years old.
 He later joined Na Píobairí Uilleann, an organisation founded to promote piping, where he absorbed hundreds of tunes and refined his technique.
 His playing can be heard on numerous recordings with artists such as The Dubliners, Frankie Gavin and the RTÉ Concert Orchestra.

 Mick has toured extensively and given master classes throughout Europe and North America.
 His highly acclaimed solo CD of traditional Irish music; "May Morning Dew" was released in 1996.

 In 2003, Mick released Kitty Lie Over along with fiddler Caoimhín Ó Raghallaigh.
-It was named No.1 Traditional Album of 2003 by Earle Hitchner in the Irish Echo.
+It was named No.1 Traditional Album of 2003 and one of the best of the entire decade by Earle Hitchner in the Irish Echo.